Kranf99/IOKranf/README.md

    - show a <a target="_blank" href="https://tetris.fandom.com/wiki/Ghost_piece">ghost piece</a>
    - <a target="_blank" href="https://tetris.fandom.com/wiki/Tetris_Guideline">add T-Spin, a lock-delay (difficult!).</a>

-* A fast Mental Calculation game where you need to compute an addition in a limited amount of time.
+* A fast Mental Calculation game where you need to compute an addition in a limited amount of time.<br>
   See the file "Mental_calculation.html"

 You'll get more documentation (although a little bit outdated) <a href="https://bitbucket.org/sumukhbarve/iocream/src" target="_blank">here</a>.